The 2023 Edition in Transylvania, Romania

 In Law & Cultural Heritage In Law & Cultural Heritage you will gain practical knowledge on how international law regulates aspects related to Craftsmanship, Biodiversity, Traditional Knowledge Systems, and Intangible Cultural Heritage.
 You will understand how different IP tools apply to your work and actions and where the conventional IP protection system fails to protect and nurture cultural assets.
 Unpacking complex legal terminology will familiarise you with the difference between the way WIPO and UNESCO protect cultural heritage.
 You will identify the gaps in this protection to develop your own tools for ethical practice.
 Interactive simulated scenarios will test your skills and help you develop your own guidebook for best practices.

-Between each weekend of intensive pillar content we have a break weekend to allow you time to work through implementing your new knowledge into your work.
-During this break weekend we have more casual feedback sessions where we encourage you to come along to discuss and brainstorm with your fellow students and the facilitators your thoughts, realisations, accomplishments and challenges in a safe, supportive and multidisciplinary environment.
+We crate safe spaces for feedback and reflection.
+You to come along to discuss and brainstorm with your fellow students and the facilitators your thoughts, realisations, accomplishments and challenges in a safe, supportive and multidisciplinary environment.

 Benefits of the Cultural Sustainability Academy